libprima/PRIMA.jl/README.md

   optimization package for single- and multi-variate problems that does not require the objective function to be differentiable.

+- [NOMAD](https://github.com/bbopt/NOMAD.jl) is an interface to the *Mesh Adaptive Direct Search algorithm* (MADS) designed for difficult blackbox optimization problems.

 Formally, these algorithms are designed to solve problems of the form:

 ``` julia